VectorWu911/javascript-amazon-project-repo/README.md

-Fork from other user, starter code for amazon website frontend design
+Fork from other user, starter code for amazon website frontend design. testing